WASAPI-Community/data-transfer-apis/ait-implementation/README.md

 ## Re-integrating the code

-To use the `wasapi` app within another Django project, you must resolve some references it has to the Archive-It project.
+To use the `wasapi` application within another Django project, you must resolve some references it has to the Archive-It project.

 Archive-It's webdata files are modeled in `archiveit.archiveit.models.WarcFile`; replace that with your own.

-The URL paths to the WASAPI endpoints (and also transport of webdata files) were established in `archiveit/urls.py`; add your own reference:
+The URL paths to the WASAPI endpoints (and also transport of webdata files) were established in `archiveit/urls.py`; add your own reference to your own routing file (as appropriate for the version of Django you are using):

     urlpatterns = (
       # [...]
       patterns('',
         # [...]
         url(r'^wasapi/v1/', include('archiveit.wasapi.urls')),
         url(r'^webdatafile/', include('archiveit.webdata.urls')),
       )
     )

 The full URL to transport a webdata file was defined by WEBDATA_LOCATION_TEMPLATE in `archiveit.settings`.
-It uses named parameters from the webdata file model eg `filename`.
+It uses named parameters from the webdata file model, eg `filename`.
 Make your own, eg:

     WEBDATA_LOCATION_TEMPLATE = BASEURL + '/webdatafile/%%(filename)s'

-## The `webdata` app
+## The `webdata` application

-The `archiveit/webdata` app implements transport of webdata files.
+The `archiveit/webdata` application implements transport of webdata files.
 That is outside the scope of the WASAPI specification, but we include it here for completeness.
 It transparently serves webdata files from Archive-It's Petabox and HDFS stores.